Maldita ciudad

-Maldita ciudad (Damn City) is a 1954 Mexican film.
-It stars Carlos Orellana.
+Maldita ciudad (Damn City) is a 1954 Mexican drama film, produced, written and directed by Ismael Rodríguez, and starring Carlos Orellana, Fernando Soler and Anita Blanch.

 Story

 A book writer from a village offers his book to a film producer, who is looking for a places to set film's scenes.
 Book writer moves to a big city where he faces problems which make him to regret these events.